- Search The Registry

 Arnold Josiah Ford

 *Arnold Josiah Ford was born on this date in 1877.
-He was an Black poet, musician, composer and the first Black Rabbi in America.
+He was a Black poet, musician, composer, and the first Black Rabbi in America.

 Ford was born in Barbados to Edward Thomas Ford and Elizabeth Augustine Ford.
-He asserted that his father’s ancestry could be traced to the Yoruba tribe of Nigeria and his mothers to the Mendi tribe of Sierra Leone.
-According to his family’s oral history, their heritage extended back to one of the priestly families of the ancient Israelites, and in Barbados his family-maintained customs and traditions that identified them with Judaism (Kobre, 27).
-His father was a policeman and preacher’ at the Wesleyan Methodist Church where Arnold was baptized; yet, it is not known if Edward’s teaching espoused traditional Methodist beliefs or if it urged the embrace of Judaism that his son would later advocate.
+He asserted that his father’s ancestry could be traced to the Yoruba tribe of Nigeria and his mother's to the Mendi tribe of Sierra Leone.
+According to his family’s oral history, their heritage extended back to one of the priestly families of the ancient Israelites, and in Barbados, his family-maintained customs and traditions that identified them with Judaism (Kobre, 27).
+His father was a policeman and preacher’ at the Wesleyan Methodist Church where Arnold was baptized; yet, it is unknown if Edward’s teaching espoused traditional Methodist beliefs or urged the embrace of Judaism that his son would later advocate.

 He published the Universal Ethiopian Hymnal in 1920.
-In 1930 he and a small group of Black Jews went to Ethiopia, where they participated in the coronation of Emperor Haile Selassie, created a school, and acquired 800 acres (320 ha) of land for the purpose of uniting Black Jews of the Diaspora with their brothers already in Ethiopia.
+In 1930 he and a small group of Black Jews went to Ethiopia, where they participated in the coronation of Emperor Haile Selassie, created a school, and acquired 800 acres (320 ha) of land to unite Black Jews of the Diaspora with their brothers already in Ethiopia.
 He died there on September 16, 1935.